 Internal distribution within the facility, if any, is at 600V.
-While not shown on the sample drawing, additional 600V panels or MCCs fed from the main distribution would still be considered under this configuration.
+While not shown on the sample drawing, additional 600V panels or MCCs fed from the main distribution could be included with this configuration.

 No redundancy, or standby generation, is provided by this configuration.
 While any utility power failure or equipment failure will result in an outage, operation is simple and the capital cost is relatively low.